Chinese Idol: Background

-Beginning in 2004, various reality competition programs inspired by Pop Idol and its American counterpart, American Idol, were aired throughout in China.
+Beginning in 2004, various reality competition programs inspired by Pop Idol and its American counterpart, American Idol, were aired in China.
 One of these programs include the female-only singing contest Super Girl, which was canceled in 2011 due to the pressure brought by the Chinese Communist Party (CCP).
 The CCP had criticized Super Girl for its "western"-style voting process, a feature prominently used in the Idols format.
 In 2012, the Shanghai Dragon Television, brought the rights from FremantleMedia to air a Chinese version after the Idols creator Simon Fuller visited the country.
 With this feat, China became the fourteenth Asian nation to air the Idols format.
 Chinese Idol will also be the fifth franchise to also be broadcast internationally, after Pop Idol, American Idol, Australian Idol, and Pinoy Idol.
 A panel consisting of four judges were hired to select the finalists and will provide opinion on their performances, which consists of international recording artist Coco Lee, Chinese recording artist Han Hong, Chinese actor Huang Xiaoming, and Taiwanese producer Wang Wei-chung.